oconnor0/HowToClojure/README.md

 1. Ctrl-Shift-P, Disable Package, Clojure.
 2. Clone https://github.com/oconnor0/Clojures to "Sublime Text 3\Packages\".
 (Maybe just until https://github.com/sublimehq/Packages/pull/2355 is resolved?)
 3. Except that Clojures does some things around syntax scopes so that Ctrl-Shift-Space better expands its scope.

+## Limitations with the current Clojure syntax highlighting

+1. The first initial colon in keywords is given `punctuation.definition.keyword.clojure`.
+A second colon in keywords is not given that scope and is treated differently.
+This also caused Expand Selection to Scope problems and that aspect can be "fixed" by https://github.com/oconnor0/Clojures/commit/ae1548affd0bf32bbde9035590f55995e0726f5b#diff-b2ba6bbcd236c06e9be213f5a0d06eb3L74

+2. Other symbols in forms (besides the first, constants, keywords, etc.) are given no scope.
+Expand Selection to Scope when on one of those symbols just expands to the enclosing brackets instead of first selecting the current symbol.
+Giving them a scope resolves this: https://github.com/oconnor0/Clojures/commit/ae1548affd0bf32bbde9035590f55995e0726f5b#diff-b2ba6bbcd236c06e9be213f5a0d06eb3R105

+3. `(comment ...)` forms are not supported.

+4. `#_` does not affect highlighting; nor does it create a new scope for so that Expand Selection to Scope grabs it first.